yannellym/yannellym/README.md

 I'm a creative Software Engineer with a passion for finding solutions to complex problems.
 I enjoy learning, and challenging myself to push beyond my boundaries.
 I’m experienced with designing, developing, and maintaining applications.
 I excel in the areas of communication, management, and leadership.
 I thrive in innovation, and user experience.

-😁 - I enjoy working with Python, ReactJS, SQL, and AWS <br/>
+😁 - I enjoy working with: Python, ReactJS, SQL, and AWS <br/>
-✏️ - I'm studying for my next AWS certification: AWS Solutions Architect. <br/>
+📜 - I'm currently completing: A Masters degree in Computer Science <br/>
-📜 - I'm currently completing my masters in Computer Science <br/>
+💻 - I'm working on: Learning Java and mastering Data Structures and Algorithms <br/>
-💻 - I'm looking forward to learning Java next. <br/>
+✏️ - Certifications: AWS Cloud Practitioner, Microsoft Certified: Azure fundamentals, AWS Solutions Architect Associate <br/>

 <h3> Portfolio & Website </h3>
 http://yannellymercado.com/